-Alcohol rehabs involve more than just “drying out” and then never taking a drink again.
-Residential alcohol rehabilitation centers provide in-house detoxification services directed by physicians, nurses and psychiatrists who monitor the patient’s mental and physical health throughout detox.
-Medications are also provided to patients for relief of alcohol withdrawal symptoms.
+Alcohol rehab involves more than just “drying out” and then never taking a drink again.
+Most residential alcohol rehab centers provide in-house detoxification services directed by physicians, nurses and psychiatrists who monitor the patient’s mental and physical health throughout detox.
+Medications may provided to patients for relief of alcohol withdrawal symptoms.
 For example, Acamprosate and Naltrexone help reduce the anxiety, restlessness and cravings for alcohol during detox while anti-anxiety, antidepressants and seizure medicines are given to long-term alcoholics suffering delirium tremens, severe muscle tremors and mental illnesses.

 Detox is the first step in the recovery process from alcoholism.
 Doctors overseeing a patient’s alcohol detoxification will order tests to ensure the body is completely absent of alcohol.
 Tests may include but are not limited to;

 - Magnesium blood tests (low levels of magnesium may also indicate cirrhosis, pancreatitis, excessive insulin and conditions conducive to the onset of delirium tremens)

 Learning to live happily without needing to drink is what alcohol treatment is about.
 Inpatient alcohol rehab centers provide private rooms for clients participating in intense, personalized recovery programs at the facility.
 Once physical and mental health is returned to the patient, they will begin a rigorous treatment program comprised of psychotherapy, individual and group counseling, psychoeducation about the disease of alcoholism and holistic/experiential activities.